SFU-CMPT-201/a10-pub/README.md

 * A deadlock or a livelock should not occur.
 If a deadlock or a livelock occurs at any point, the grader will stop grading the code and you will get whatever points you have at that time.
 * You should not have any memory issues.
 We will test this with Clang's address sanitizer.
 If a memory issue is found, there will be a penalty of -10 pts.
+For your testing, make sure you also use the debug option enabled in `CMakeLists.txt` to compile your code with debug information.
+You should remove the debug option when you submit your code.
 * You need to use the same code structure as A8.
 A wrong code directory structure has a penalty of -10 pts.